Generic Name: daptomycin

 - Staphylococcus haemolyticus

-Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
+Quantitative methods are used to determine antimicrobial MICs.
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized broth test method2,3 with the broth adjusted to a calcium content of 50 mg/L. The use of the agar dilution method is not recommended with daptomycin3.
-The MICs should be interpreted according to the criteria listed in Table 9.
+The MICs should be determined using a standardized broth test method5,6 with the broth adjusted to a calcium content of 50 mg/L. The use of the agar dilution method is not recommended with daptomycin3.
+The MICs should be interpreted according to criteria provided in Table 13.

 |Note: S, Susceptible; I, Intermediate; R, Resistant.|